Glossary SaaS Subscription Management

 How do you generate revenue with SaaS?

 SaaS businesses generate revenue primarily through subscription fees.
 They also generate revenue from add-on services, usage-based charges, and other revenue streams to increase their overall revenue.
-SaaS companies also use upselling and cross-selling techniques to drive more sales from existing customers.
+SaaS companies also use upselling and cross-selling techniques to maximize subscription revenue.